mohsenkarkheiran/Finance/README.md

 ## 0. Resources

 The python notebook files can be found in notebook folder.
-All of the details are explained there.
+All of the details are explained there.<br/>
-Streamlit deployed code: https://finance-zhoaxd2tyvnpax6w3dgt6q.streamlit.app/  (It is significantly slower relative to the local deployement)
+Streamlit deployed code: https://finance-zhoaxd2tyvnpax6w3dgt6q.streamlit.app/  (It is significantly slower relative to the local deployement) <br />
-For local streamlit deployment, download the all files and the folder "Project", and in the terminal use this command:  local-directory> streamlit run main.py
+For local streamlit deployment, download the all files and the folder "Project", and in the terminal use this command:  local-directory> streamlit run main.py  <br />

 ## 1. Project Overview